miroslavpejic85/mirotalkc2c/docs/ngrok.md

 ---

-Then, when you run it with `npm start`, you should see in the console log this line:
+Then, when you run it with `npm start`, you should see in the console log:

 ```bash
 ngrokHome: 'https://xxxx-xx-xx-xxx-xx.ngrok.io',